garybernhardt/selecta/README.md

 - Select each input string that contains all of the characters in the query.
   They must be in order, but don't have to be sequential.
 Case is ignored.
 - Shorter matching substrings rank higher.
-When searching for "ct", "cat" ranks higher than "crate" because "cat" is shorter than "crat", which is the part of "crate" that matches.

 Some concrete examples:
 - "ct" will match "cat" and "Crate", but not "tack".